Space48/CmsMenu/README.md

 **Manually:**

-To install this module copy the code from this repo to `app/code/Space48/CmsMenu` folder of your Magento 2 instance, then you need to run php `bin/magento setup:upgrade`
+To install this module copy the code from this repo to `app/code/Space48/CmsMenu` folder in your Magento 2 instance, then you need to run:
+1. `bin/magento setup:upgrade`
+2. `bin/magento indexer:reindex`

 **Via composer:**

-From the terminal execute the following:
+From the terminal execute the following commands:

-`composer config repositories.space48-cms-menu vcs git@github.com:Space48/CmsMenu.git`
+1. `composer config repositories.space48-cms-menu vcs git@github.com:Space48/CmsMenu.git`

-then

-`composer require "space48/cmsmenu:{release-version}"`
+2. `composer require "space48/cmsmenu:{release-version}"`
+3. `bin/magento setup:upgrade`
+4. `bin/magento indexer:reindex`

 **Using Modman:**

 From the terminal execute the following:

+1. `modman init`
-`modman clone git@github.com:Space48/CmsMenu.git`
+2. `modman clone git@github.com:Space48/CmsMenu.git`
+3. `bin/magento setup:upgrade`
+4. `bin/magento indexer:reindex`

 ## How to use it